The Naked Prey: Plot summary

-The orphan girl

-Amid the chaos of the melee, he meets an African girl (6 to 8 years old) who is hiding from the slavers.
-The slavers were closing on their location, and although never having met her, he runs out as a diversion, where he witnesses the thorn death of the slaver captain.
-He eventually escapes the slavers by jumping into a river, but is incapacitated after going over a large waterfall.
+Amid the chaos of the melee, the guide meets a young African girl who is hiding from the slavers.
+The guide escapes the slavers by jumping into a river, but is incapacitated after going over a large waterfall.
 Luckily, the girl finds him on the river bank and is able to revive him.
-They become friends after that, and as she travels with him for the next few days, he sings a 19th-century drinking song "Little Brown Jug".
-The child in return sings a song in her own language, and they attempt, with much humor, to sing each other's songs.
+They become friends after that, and as he travels with her for the next few days, he sings a 19th-century drinking song "Little Brown Jug".
+The child in return sings a song in her own language.
 They later part ways near an area that she indicates as her homeland, which she is unwilling to leave.

-Ending

 His surviving pursuers continue tracking him.
-The guide finally spots a colonial fort (the fort from which the safari had originally set out), just a short distance ahead of him.
-The lead pursuer, now running closely behind him, is shot dead by rifle fire from the fort's colonial soldiers, just a second before the warrior can land a fatal blow.
+The guide finally reaches the colonial fort from which the safari had originally set out.
+The lead pursuer, now running closely behind him, is shot dead by rifle fire from the fort's soldiers, just a second before the warrior can land a fatal blow.
 When the guide finally reaches the safety of the fort, amidst the movements of the colonial troops, he turns and gives a saluting nod to the leader of his pursuers, who returns it, acknowledging the guide's final victory.